developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/barcode_scanning_guide/index.md

 -----

-### Using Scanner
+### 3. Use Scanner

 The scanner must be enabled first to open a session with the hardware.
-If scanner is already enabled by another application, this will throw an exception with error as "scanner in use."
+If any scanner is enabled by another application, an exception will occur with the "scanner in use" error.
 Zebra recommends disabling the scanner when finished using it.
-It will otherwise remain locked by the current application and will be unavailable other applications that want to use it.
+Scanners otherwise remain locked by the application and are unavailable to other applications.

-The `Scanner.enable()` method is an async call and exception will be thrown if any error occurs during a request.
+The `Scanner.enable()` method is an asynchronous call and an exception will be thrown if any error occurs during a request.
 After the scanner is successfully enabled, the `IDLE` status event is sent to the application using a registered status listener.
 If an error occurs while enabling the scanner, the `ERROR` status is sent to application using the registered status listener.

 Issuing any read request while the previous read is pending will result in an error.
-Zebra recommends waiting for the `IDLE` status from the application before issuing the next command to read barcodes.
+Zebra recommends waiting for the `IDLE` status from the application before issuing subsequent commands to read barcodes.

 -----

-### Configuring the Scanner
+### 4. Configure the Scanner

-The EMDK Barcode API provides three categories of scanner configuration to control the behavior of the scanner.
-The scanner configurations are "Decoder Parameters," "Reader Parameters" and "Scan Parameters."
+The EMDK Barcode API provides three categories of scanner configuration to control the behavior of the scanner:

+* Decoder Parameters
+* Reader Parameters
+* Scan Parameters

 An app can get current settings by calling the `Scanner.getConfig()` method after the scanner is successfully enabled.
 This method returns a `ScannerConfig` object.

 An app can modify the `ScannerConfig` object returned by `Scanner.getconfig`.
 The modified `ScannerConfig` object must be set by calling `Scanner.setConfig(ScannerConfig)` before the settings will take effect.
-The user must call the `Scanner.setConfig(ScannerConfig)` only when the scanner is enabled and in idle state.
+The user must call the `Scanner.setConfig(ScannerConfig)` only when the scanner is enabled and in an idle state.
 The modified settings applied will persist until the scanner object is released.
-This means that when an app calls `enable()` after `disable()`, all the latest configuration parameter values will be set automatically.
+This means that when an app calls `enable()` after `disable()`, all the latest configuration parameter values are set automatically.

 Setting scanner configurations is not allowed while a read is pending.
-If a read is pending, the developer must call the `Scanner.cancelRead()` and must wait for the idle status through the register status listener before setting the configuration.
+If a read is pending, the developer must call the `Scanner.cancelRead()` and wait for the idle status through the register status listener before setting the configuration.

-The code below disables the Code 128 symbology and sets beam timer for the imager:
+The sample code below disables the Code 128 symbology and sets the beam timer for the imager:

         :::java
         try {